 Note: We will accept applications with coursework in progress.
-Five of the eight math and science prerequisites must be completed by the end of December.
-However, all prerequisites must be completed at the time of enrollment.
+Five of the eight math and science prerequisites must be completed by the end of December for Regular Pool applicants.
+However, all ten prerequisites must be completed at the time of enrollment.
 You must submit an official transcript documenting the final grade earned in any prerequisite class that was in progress when you submitted your application.
 Please read through the application materials carefully.
 Any mistakes or omissions will result in a delay in processing your application.

-It is expected that interviews for the Roseman University of Health Sciences, College of Pharmacy will continue until April.
 The Admissions Office will contact selected applicants by phone or email to schedule an interview date and time.
-Therefore, it is essential that you notify the Admissions Office if you change your address, phone number or e-mail address after you submit your application.
+Therefore, it is essential that you notify the Admissions Office if you change your address, phone number, or e-mail address after you submit your application.

 Applicant Code of Conduct Policy